 Calcareous horizon

 A calcareous horizon is a horizon in which calcium carbonate occurs in the fine-earth fraction.
 The concentration may be as low as 1%, but its presence can be detected by effervescent reaction with 10% HCl on samples from a freshly exposed profile.
-The calcium carbonate may be inherited from a calcareous parent material, or it may be formed in the soil and occur as coatings on stones, filamentous deposits in pores, or as nodules.Such a
+The calcium carbonate may be inherited from a calcareous parent material (‘primary’ carbonates), or it may be formed in the soil and occur as coatings on stones, thread-like deposits in pores, or as nodules (‘secondary’ carbonates).
+A calcareous horizon is given the horizon notation suffix k.

-The calcareous horizon includes horizons with the more stringent requirements of the calcic horizon of Soil Taxonomy (Soil Survey Staff 1975).
-The less stringent limits of the calcareous horizon are needed to distinguish the calcium-carbonate-accumulating horizons in the Semiarid Soils which have developed by weathering of calcium ions from silicate minerals in non-calcareous parent materials.
-Calcium carbonate dusts, which have contributed to calcium carbonate enriched horizons in other countries, have not been identified in New Zealand.

 Crumb structure